Key Qualification

 All Viadrina doctoral candidates and postdocs are eligible to participate, as are all postdocs from the state's four universities as part of the Postdoc Network Brandenburg (see below).
 Some appropriately labelled courses are also aimed at Master's students with an interest in doctoral studies or staff in science-supporting areas.
 Please refer to the detailed description of the course for the respective target group.

 Childcare can be organised on site for course participants.
 Please let us know your requirements when you register.
 Enrolled doctoral students can be reimbursed for the costs of childcare.
-Please contact the Family Affairs Officer of the Viadrina.
+Please contact the Commissioner for Families at Viadrina.

 Higher education didactics